Green Revolution in India

-Under the premiership of Congress leaders Lal Bahadur Shastri the Green Revolution within India commenced in 1968, leading to an increase in food grain production, especially in Punjab, Haryana, and Western Uttar Pradesh.
+Under the premiership of Indira Gandhi, the Green Revolution within India commenced in 1968, leading to an increase in food grain production, especially in Punjab, Haryana, and Western Uttar Pradesh.
 Major milestones in this undertaking were the development of high-yielding varieties of wheat, and rust-resistant strains of wheat.

 Notable figures and institutions

 Farmers, young and old, educated and uneducated, have easily taken to the new agronomy.
 It has been heart-warming to see young college graduates, retired officials, ex-army men, illiterate peasants and small farmers queuing up to get the new seeds.